The average size of the kernel of a matrix and orbits of linear groups

 \begin{defn} Let $G \le \GL_d(\fO)$ be a subgroup. \begin{enumerate} \item Let $G_n \le \GL_d(\fO_n)$ denote the image of $G$ under the natural map $\GL_d(\fO) \onto \GL_d(\fO_n)$.
-The \emph{conjugacy class zeta function} of $G$ is $\Zeta_G^{\cc}(T) = \sum\limits_{n=0}^\infty \concnt(G_n) T^n$. \item The \emph{orbit-counting zeta function} of $G$ is $\Zeta_G^{\oc}(T) = \sum\limits_{n=0}^\infty \card{\fO_n^d/G}T^n$. \end{enumerate} \end{defn}
+The \emph{conjugacy class zeta function} of $G$ is $\Zeta_G^{\cc}(T) := \sum\limits_{n=0}^\infty \concnt(G_n) T^n$. \item The \emph{orbit-counting zeta function} of $G$ is $\Zeta_G^{\oc}(T) := \sum\limits_{n=0}^\infty \card{\fO_n^d/G}T^n$. \end{enumerate} \end{defn}

-The study of these generating functions usually involves the Dirichlet series $\Zeta_G^{\cc}(q^{-s})$ and $\Zeta_G^{\oc}(q^{-s})$ which justifies calling them ``zeta functions''.
+Referring to these generating functions as ``zeta functions'' is justified by various properties recalled or established in the following (e.g.\ the existence of meromorphic continuation) for the associated Dirichlet series $\Zeta_G^{\cc}(q^{-s})$ and $\Zeta_G^{\oc}(q^{-s})$, at least in characteristic zero.
 Conjugacy class zeta functions were introduced by du~Sautoy~\cite{dS05} who established their rationality for $\fO = \ZZ_p$.
-Berman~et~al.~\cite{BDOP13} investigated $\Zeta_{\sG(\fO)}^{\cc}(T)$ for Chevalley groups $\sG$.
+Berman~et~al.~\cite{BDOP13} investigated $\Zeta_{\sG(\fO)}^{\cc}(T)$ for Chevalley groups~$\sG$.
+Lins~\cite{Lin18} recently determined $\Zeta_{\sG(\fO)}^{\cc}(T)$ for certain families of unipotent group schemes $\sG$.
 Special cases of the functions $\Zeta_G^{\oc}(T)$ have previously appeared in the literature.
-In particular, Avni~et~al.~\cite[Thm~E]{AKOV16b} determined orbit-counting zeta functions associated with the coadjoint representations of $\GL_3$ and group schemes of the form $\mathrm{GU}_3$.
+In particular, Avni~et~al.~\cite[Thms~E, A.5]{AKOV16b} determined orbit-counting zeta functions associated with the coadjoint representation of $\GL_d$ and group schemes of the form $\mathrm{GU}_d$ for $d = 2,3$.

 Conjugacy class and orbit-counting zeta functions are natural analogues of the numbers of conjugacy classes and orbits of finite groups from above.
 For example, it is a natural generalisation of Higman's conjecture to ask, for each fixed $d$, whether $\Zeta^\cc_{\Uni_d(\fO_K)}(T)$ is given by a rational function in $q_K$ and $T$ as a function of $K$.